-Discover 9 Best Viewpoints in Prague for Stunning Cityscapes
+Discover 9 Best Viewpoints in Prague for Stunning Cityscapes 2025 + Map

-Discover 9 Best Viewpoints in Prague for Stunning Cityscapes
+Discover 9 Best Viewpoints in Prague for Stunning Cityscapes 2025 + Map

 I’m not going to lie, I think Prague is indeed the most beautiful city in the whole world.
 I love to wander along the riverside and get lost in the streets but my all-time favourite thing is to see and admire the fantastic panorama from above from one of the countless viewpoints.
 Because one of the best ways to experience the city is by visiting its viewpoints, which offer outstanding views of the city’s skyline and landmarks.

-In this article, I’ll take a look at some of the best viewpoints in Prague that you won’t want to miss.
+In this article, I’ll take a look at some of the best viewpoints in Prague that you don’t want to miss.
 You can choose if you want to take a walk in the park, climb one of the historical towers in the city centre, take a funicular to the top of the hill to enjoy Prague panorama in a more natural environment or visit the highest Prague buildings.

 So let’s dive into the 9 best viewpoints in Prague based on my recommendation as a local.